analytixncs/naviga-analytics-docs/docs/informer/informer-sample-reports.md

 **<a  target="_blank"  href="/downloads/PeriodRevenueAllocation/naviga-period-revenue-allocation.tgz"> NAVIGA - Period Revenue Allocation</a>**

-For full details on how the report works please see -> [Period Revenue Accolation Details](informer-samplereport-period-revenue-allocation)
+For full details on how the report works please see -> <a href="informer-samplereport-period-revenue-allocation.md" target="_blank">Period Revenue Accolation Details</a>